Ultras Ahlawy

-Ultras Ahlawy (UA07; ألتراس أهلاوي) was an Egyptian ultras group that supported the Cairo-based Egyptian Premier League football club Al Ahly.
+Ultras Ahlawy (UA07; ألتراس أهلاوي)is an Egyptian ultras group that supports the Cairo-based Egyptian Premier League football club Al Ahly.
 It is the First Ultras group in Egypt.
 The group was founded in 2007 by former members of the first Ahly support group, Ahly Fans Club (AFC).
 Ultras Ahlawy raised its banner for the first time at a match against ENPPI on 13 April 2007.
 Ultras Ahlawy also supports the Al Ahly basketball, volleyball, and handball teams.
 The group was banned in 2015 along other Ultras groups in Egypt due to a government decision and many arrests to the group’s members took place, though many of the group’s members remain undercover and support Al Ahly during scheduled & friendly matches overseas.

 History

 Ultras Ahlawy first became known for its banners and pyro shows.
 Later the group began introducing derby matches chanting "We Are Egypt".
 Ultras Ahlawy also introduced long-form supportive songs to Egyptian stadiums.
 On 16 March 2018 Ultras Ahlawy announced on Facebook that they will freeze their activity for an indefinite period of time because of arrests of their members by the police.